Aircoookie/WLED/usermods/BME280_v2/README.md

 - Heat Index (`BME280` only)
 - Dew Point (`BME280` only)

 Configuration is all completed via the Usermod menu.
 There are no settings to set in code!
-The following settings can be configured in the Usermod Menu (remember to reboot for any changes made here to take effect):
+The following settings can be configured in the Usermod Menu:
 - Temperature Decimals (number of decimal places to output)
 - Humidity Decimals
 - Pressure Decimals